compomics/moff-gui/README.md

 moFF  can be run on:
 - Apex mode : moFF will extract only the apex peak for the MS2 input peptides
-- Matching between run (MBR) mode : Using all the runs given in input a matching run is performed to increase the number of quantified peptides in a experiments.
+- Matching between run (MBR) mode : Using all the runs od an experiments  a matching run is performed to increase the number of quantified peptides.

+In the apex mode , the parameter that you can edit are :
+ -- the tollerance of machine  in ppm
+ -- the rt window of the xic (minute).
+Default value is  3  min
+	-- the time windows user to get tha apex point  ( minute).
+Default value is 0.1

 ---